hivaga/zeply-task/README.md

 Bonus points will be awarded for the implementation of a functionality that retrieves the top 5 searched addresses and transactions.Fields to display for each kind of hash Address search
-Number of confirmed transaction
+* Number of confirmed transaction
-Total BTC receive
+* Total BTC receive
-Total BTC spent
+* Total BTC spent
-Total BTC unspent
+* Total BTC unspent
-Current address balance
+* Current address balance

 #### Transaction search
-Transaction has
+* Transaction hash
-Received tim
+* Received time
-Statu
+* Status
-Size (in bytes)
+* Size (in bytes)

-#### Number of confirmations (the successful act of hashing a transaction and adding it to
+#### Number of confirmations (the successful act of hashing a transaction and adding it to the blockchain)
-the blockchain
-Total BTC inpu
+* Total BTC input
-Total BTCoutpu
+* Total BTC output
-Total fees (paid to process this transaction)
+* Total fees (paid to process this transaction)